 Wednesday Yoga: I teach two classes on Wednesdays.
 Classes are organised in terms where we work with a yoga related theme and a consistent practice.
 Classes are not differentiated; all levels of experience are welcome.
 Every class ends with some quiet reflection time.
 The longer the class, the more time there is to work with the breath and sit quietly.

-Restorative Yoga Class – Living-with-Fatigue: This is a monthly class and is suitable for anyone living with fatigue.
+Restorative Yoga Class – Living-with-Fatigue: I try to offer this is as a monthly class.
+It is suitable for anyone living with fatigue.
 This will mean different things to different people.
 You may have a dignosis that highlights chronic fatigue as part of your life or you might just recognise yourself when you go the page and read about the class and who it is for.

 Yoga with Guided Meditation: A longer class to include asana (postures) and an extended guided meditation (similar to yoga nidra) followed by Ayurvedic tea to wake you up for your journey home.
 It is open to everyone.
-I aim to offer these classes at the end of the yoga terms.
+The next class is in April.

 Individual Yoga: Together, we work to create a home practice for you.
 A home practice is tailored for your own needs and can last from 20 to 40 minutes, depending on the time you have available and what you think is realistic.
 ‘Little and often’ is preferable to ‘a lot now and then’.
 Your practice will provide a consistent space in which you can build relationship with and develop your yoga.
 Sometimes two people book a joint lesson because they like practising together and can support each other to find a space to work in.
 If you are new to practice it may be that we meet every 2 – 3 weeks.
 If you have some experience, lessons can be more spread out, perhaps every 4, 6, or 8 weeks.

 Please contact me if you want a conversation to discuss practice.